An entrepreneurial family office

 GSV makes majority investment in payments leader Stax

-Inhabit IQ is recapped by Goldman Sachs
+Inhabit is recapped by Goldman Sachs

 PracticeTek is formed